Siddique1/fastapireactjs_template/readme.md

 ## Task list
 - [x] basic user (only user table) with CRUD operation in local PC development.
 Tested on document interface http://localhost:8000/docs#/.
 The password is plain text not yet hash implemented.
-- [ ] Role Based Access Control (RBAC) functionality in user model and decide whatever table to add.
-This is also local dev server.
-Also ensure database password hashed.
+- [x] Role Based Access Control (RBAC) functionality in user model implemented by adding two more tables.
+One table roles which tally id(PK) autoincrement with it's description explaining it's role and access.
+Second table user_roles which record which user_id have which role_id.
+- [x] JWT token mechanism is added.
+A login end point is also added to verify JWT token functionality and future login for front-end.
 - [ ] Basic reactjs based frontend to run on local PC and send/receive user data to fastapi backend server.
 - [ ] Docker based implementation.
 - [ ] plan and implement a product database table(s) and connection and implement it.